proservlab/payloader/server/README.md

 ## Signal Handling and Shutdown

 The script registers a signal handler for SIGINT (Ctrl+C) to gracefully shut down the listener and any active worker tasks.

-## Contributing

-Contributions and enhancements are welcome.
-Feel free to fork the repository and submit pull requests.

-## License

-Include your license information here.